Skip navigation

 During the lacosamide maintenance phase.
 Exit criteria were 1 or more of the following: (1) doubling of average monthly seizure frequency during any 28 consecutive days; (2) doubling of highest consecutive 2-day seizure frequency; (3) occurrence of a single generalized tonic‑clonic seizure; (4) clinically significant prolongation or worsening of overall seizure duration, frequency, type, or pattern considered by the investigator to require trial discontinuation; (5) status epilepticus or new-onset serial/cluster seizures.

 Study Design: To be included in Study 1, patients were required to be taking stable doses of 1 or 2 marketed antiepileptic drugs.
 This treatment continued into the 8-week baseline period.
 To remain in the study, patients were required to have at least 2 partial-onset seizures per 28 days during the 8-week baseline period.
 The baseline period was followed by a 3-week titration period, during which lacosamide was added to the ongoing antiepileptic regimen.
-This was followed by a 16‑week maintenance period (ie, a 6-week withdrawal period for background antiepileptic drugs, followed by a 10-week monotherapy period).
+This was followed by a 16‑week maintenance period (ie, a 6‑week withdrawal period for background antiepileptic drugs, followed by a 10-week monotherapy period).
 Patients were randomized 3 to 1 to receive lacosamide 400 mg/day or lacosamide 300 mg/day.
 Treatment assignments were blinded.
-Response to treatment was based upon a comparison of the number of patients who met exit criteria during the maintenance phase, compared to historical controls.
-The historical control consisted of a pooled analysis of the control groups from 8 studies of similar design, which utilized a sub-therapeutic dose of an antiepileptic drug.
+Response to treatment was based on a comparison of the number of patients who met exit criteria during the maintenance phase, compared to historical controls.
+The historical control consisted of a pooled analysis of the control groups from 8 studies of similar design, which utilized a sub-therapeutic dose of an antiepileptic drug.2

 * As per FDA monotherapy approval criteria.